gabisurita/kinto-codegen-tutorial/README.rst

 You may run the and check it's outputs.

 This tutorial may be extended once the OpenAPI specification is merged to the Kinto repository.
-If you want to try an specif language, you may also suggest it for me and we can try this adventure together!
+If you want to try an specific language (like Haskell, I really want to try Haskell), you may also suggest it for me and we can try this adventure together!
 See you!